rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson object result: True if any entry was updated, false otherwise.
+   :resjson object result: true if any entry was updated, false otherwise.
    :statuscode 200: Operation sent to database.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error